Ruger Mini-14: Ranch Rifle

 The Ranch Rifle is a basic model offered in a wood or synthetic rifle stock paired with a blued or stainless steel receiver and a standard 18.5" tapered barrel (1:9" RH twist rate).
 These rifles feature an adjustable ghost ring rear sight and winged front sight, and they are sold with a detachable Picatinny scope rail mount and a choice of two 20-round or 5-round detachable box magazines to comply with some U.S. states and other countries, which have laws restricting magazine capacity.
 All models are chambered in both .223 Remington and 5.56×45mm NATO ammunition except the Target Rifle variant (which is .223 only).

 Target Rifle

-Introduced in 2007, the "Target Rifle" version has a 22 in cold hammer-forged heavy barrel, adjustable harmonic tuner with adjustable MOA accuracy, and either a laminated wood or Hogue overmolded synthetic stock.
+In 2007, the "Target Rifle" version was introduced with a 22 in cold hammer-forged heavy barrel, adjustable harmonic tuner with adjustable MOA accuracy, and either a laminated wood or Hogue overmolded synthetic stock.
 The Target Rifle does not have iron sights but includes the standard scope rings and Picatinny rail mount.
 It is designed for use with the .223 Remington round only; 5.56 NATO is not warranted by Ruger.